 9- The Finish-

-If I do want a high gloss finish on a knife I apply two to three coats of Tru-Oil, a combination of boiled linseed oil, varnishes, and hardeners.
+If the customer does want a high gloss knife handle finish I apply two to three for a Tru-Oil finish, a blend of boiled linseed oil, varnishes, and hardeners that dries faster than pure linseed oil.
 Tru-Oil makes a very durable waterproof finish that is EXTREMELY glossy.
 A 4 ounce bottle will do dozens of knives if you apply it with a gloved finger, rubbing vigorously to make sure the oil is worked down into the pores.

 This is a quick and dirty list of the steps required to attach a handle to the tang of your kitchen knife and then make the grain and wood color stand out in a beautiful and satisfying way!
 Or you can choose an "All Synthetic Handle".